Nancy Lieberman: National team career

 At age 17, Lieberman was named to the USA Basketball team roster.
 She played for the team in the 1975 USA Women's Pan American Team, three years younger than the next youngest teammates.
 The games were held in Mexico City, Mexico in October.
 The Pan Am team had failed to win the gold in 1967 and 1971.
 In 1975, the team was more successful, compiling a 7–0 record, and winning the gold medal for the first time since 1963.

 Lieberman continued with the USA team to the 1976 Olympics in Montreal in the first women's Olympic basketball team competition.
 Shortly after turning 18, Lieberman became the youngest basketball player in Olympic history to win a medal, when the United States captured the silver medal.

 Lieberman was named to the team representing the US at the 1979 William Jones Cup competition in Taipei.
 The USA team won all six games on the way to the gold medal.
 Lieberman earned a spot on the Jones Cup All-Tournament Team.

 Lieberman played with the team at the 1979 Pan American Games in San Juan, Puerto Rico.
 Although the team easily won most of their games, they lost to Cuba, 91–86, and received the silver medal.

 In 1980, Lieberman earned a slot on the 1980 Olympic team, but withdrew from the squad in support of U.S. President Jimmy Carter's boycott of the 1980 Summer Olympics in Moscow.
 She failed to make the final roster for the 1990 Goodwill Games and the 1992 Olympics.

 Coaching career

 WNBA

 In 1998, Lieberman was hired as general manager and head coach of the Detroit Shock.
 She coached for three seasons, leading the team to a winning record (17–13) in their inaugural season.
 After being fired after the 2000 season, Lieberman worked as a women's basketball analyst for ESPN.

-NBA G League
+NBA Development League

-In November 2009, Lieberman became the coach of the Texas Legends in the NBA Development League (now NBA G League), an affiliate of the Dallas Mavericks, thus becoming the first woman to coach a professional men's basketball team.
+In November 2009, Lieberman was named head coach of the Texas Legends, the NBA Development League affiliate of the Dallas Mavericks, making her the first woman to coach a men's professional basketball team.
 The team began play in November 2010.
 She later moved to a front office position with the Legends before joining Fox Sports Oklahoma as an analyst for the Oklahoma City Thunder studio show, Thunder Live.